codekeyz/pharaoh/README.md

 - Robust routing
 - Focus on high performance
-- Super-high test coverage
+- Super-high test coverage _(need more hands, peep the issues and contribute)_
-- HTTP helpers (redirection, caching, etc)
+- HTTP helpers (just like ExpressJS)

 ## Installing: